Density theorems for GL(n): Automorphic forms and Whittaker functions

 where $\alpha_1, \alpha_2$ are any two elements from the multi-set $\{\mu_1, \ldots, \mu_{n}\}$ and $\nu - \frac{\alpha_1 + \alpha_2}{n-2} \cdot \textbf{1} \in \Bbb{C}^{n-2}$ is the $(n-2)$-tuple of the remaining $\mu_j$; moreover, $(\ast)$ is independent of $s_1$ and holomorphic in $t_1$ in a wide vertical strip if $\Re s_2, \ldots, \Re s_{n-1}$ are sufficiently large, and the other $n-4$ arguments of $\widehat{W}_{\nu}^{\ast} $ are independent of $t_1$ and $s_1$.
 Inductively, starting from the explicit formula for $n=2$ and $n=3$, we see that in any fixed vertical strip for $s_1$ and for $\Re s_2, \ldots, \Re s_{n-1}$ sufficiently large, the only poles can occur at $s_1 = -\mu_j - k$ for $1 \leq j \leq n$, $k \in \Bbb{N}_0$.
 We conclude that

 is holomorphic for $\Re s_1 > \sigma_{\pi}(\infty) - 1$ (for sufficiently large $\Re s_2, \ldots, \Re s_{n-1}$) and

-For this statement the assumption that the $\mu_j$ are pairwise distinct can by dropped by holomorphic continuation (note that by the Luo-Rudnick-Sarnak bounds or even the Jacquet-Shalika bounds $|\Re \mu_j| < 1/2$ the gamma factors on the right hand side are always defined).
-We are now prepared for the following analogue of Lemma \ref{Lenstra}.
-For a function $E $ on $ \Bbb{R}^{n-1}_{>0}$ and $X\in \Bbb{R}_{>0}^{n-1}$ define
+For this statement the assumption that the $\mu_j$ are pairwise distinct can be dropped by holomorphic continuation (note that by the Luo-Rudnick-Sarnak bounds or even the Jacquet-Shalika bounds $|\Re \mu_j| < 1/2$ the gamma factors on the right hand side are always defined).

+For $\beta \in \Bbb{C}$ let $\mathcal{D}_{\beta} = -y\partial_{y} + \beta$.
+This is a commutative family of differential operators that under Mellin transformation correspond to multiplication with $s + \beta$.
+In the proof of Lemma \ref{whit} below we will need to following technical, but elementary lemma.